2014 was rough for me. I’d even describe it as my toughest year yet.

 Once our walls are down, it can take a while to discern whether we’re hearing our own hearts or the voices of others who live within our hearts.
 Time in silence, however uncomfortable, helps reacquaint us with our long-hushed, inner hostage.

 However intentional and thorough we are in their deconstruction, walls want to regrow like weeds.
 For every situation in which we’ve leaned on one in the past, we can expect to be presented with an opportunity (or 50) in which to make a different choice.

 Yesterday, while standing in line to pick up photo prints behind an 80-something-year-old woman who seemed quite uncomfortable in her own skin, my old walls appeared out of nowhere.
-Bored of silently disapproving of each person in line (evident by her less-than-discrete glares of disgust), she decided to clarify her misery.
+Apparently bored of silently disapproving of each person in line, she decided to clarify her misery.
 Jovially, though to the amusement of no one, she ranted about “those Mexicans” whom she was tired of supporting with her tax dollars, how glad she was not to be waiting in line behind one of them and did we all realize how many of them came here to have photos taken for fake passports?

-Like loyal soldiers, the very same judgement, disgust, anger and fear SHE depended on ran to my aid, threw up a makeshift fortress around my heart and stockpiled ammo, ready to war.
+Like loyal soldiers, the very same judgment, disgust, anger and fear SHE depended on ran to my aid, threw up a makeshift fortress around my heart and stockpiled ammo, ready to wage war.

 Boy, did I have a smart bomb (or six) to launch at that lady.

 This poor woman probably grew up her whole life gripped with fear.
 At 80-something years old she was still being guided by her wounded inner child.
 Her generation encouraged fear-based thinking.
 She was probably taught by those she trusted to judge things she didn’t understand.
 She may even fear an eternity in hell for her perceived inadequacies.
-What a weight her walls must be!
-What a burden she had to bear.
+What a weight her walls must be.
+What a burden she must bear.